 Over 120 rivers, streams and creeks enter the sea along Victoria’s coastline including those that run into major embayments like Port Phillip Bay, Western Port Bay and Corner Inlet, as well as riverine sub estuaries of the Gippsland Lakes, Victoria’s largest estuary.

 Victoria’s estuaries include systems that are permanently open to the sea or close intermittently as a result of sand bar formation at the estuary entrance.
-This usually occurs during periods of low frewshwater flow.
+This usually occurs during periods of low freshwater flow.
 Intermittently closed estuary entrances are a natural feature of the Victorian coastline and can be critical to the ecology and physical form of estuaries.
 Victoria’s estuaries, particularly those that are intermittently closed can be highly variable environments changing with tides, sea state, rainfall and wind patterns.
 Salinities in estuaries can vary from fresh to saltier than the sea.

 Estuaries in Victoria are highly valued for their social, environmental and economic characteristics.
 Estuary managers must carefully balance their management activities to ensure the most beneficial outcomes are achieved for the environmental, social and economic values.
 The decision of whether to open or not open an estuary mouth artificially must consider all three values .
-An example of this could be protecting agricultural land or roads from flooding by artificially opening an estuary may adversely impact fish spawning if undertaken at a critical time in the year.
+An example of this could be that artificially opening an estuary to protect agricultural land or roads from flooding by may adversely impact fish spawning if undertaken at a critical time in the year.

 Fish use of an estuary by various fish groups Estuary Entrance Management Support System (EEMSS) Manual 2006